Juried Visual Art Exhibition

 - Juror's Choice – $500 (4 total awards - 1 from each juror)

 - People’s Choice – $500 (as voted on by the general public)

-- Nicholas Chambers, The Milton Fine Curator of Art, The Andy Warhol Museum
+- Jessica Beck, Milton Fine Curator of Art at The Andy Warhol Museum

 - Betty Douglas, Artist/owner of Douglas Art Gallery, Rochester, PA

 - Casey Droege, Co-founder of CSA PGH, and Founder of Six x Ate

 - Aaron Henderson, Assistant Professor, Studio Arts Department, University of Pittsburgh

 - Jeffrey Jarzynka, Pittsburgh-based art consultant and Curator